 The YAS-207’s design impresses from the start with its rounded form factor and slick, vinyl cover.

-Yamaha has never been the most stylish brand when it comes to soundbars, but, to be fair, there’s only so much you can do with a piece of gear designed to stay out of the way.
-That said, the YAS-207 impresses from the start with its rounded form factor topped with slick vinyl and wrapped in taut acoustic mesh.
-The accompanying wireless sub is surprisingly stout for a budget soundbar duo, too, sized like a hardcore desktop PC with a honking front-side bass port and a side-firing driver.
+Yamaha has never been the most stylish brand when it comes to soundbars, though, to be fair, there’s only so much you can do with a piece of gear designed to stay out of the way.
+For its part, the YAS-207 impresses from the start with its rounded form factor topped with slick vinyl and wrapped in taut acoustic mesh.
+The accompanying wireless sub is surprisingly stout for a budget soundbar duo, sized like a hardcore desktop PC with a honking front-side bass port and a side-firing driver.

-You’ll need a spare HDMI cable for that (obviously), and you also may need to engage ARC, or HDMI-CEC in your TV’s settings menu, as well as changing the sound output to External Speaker or Receiver.
+You’ll need an HDMI cable for that (obviously), and you also may need to engage ARC, or HDMI-CEC, in your TV’s settings menu, as well as change the sound output to External Speaker or Receiver.
 Since the YAS-207 has a spare HDMI input, you can also connect your primary video component (be it Blu-ray player or gaming console) to the bar, which generally allows for better audio decoding than your TV, including support for both Dolby Digital and DTS Digital Surround.